intecture/book/src/ch04-security.md

 ## Responsible disclosure

-Intecture is an open source project, which freely gives away it's IP.
+Intecture is an open source project, which freely gives away its IP.
 We can't yet fund a bug bounty programme, though if you're a supporter of Intecture and wish to responsibly disclose a vulnerability, we would seriously appreciate it.

 Please email [se&#99;urity&#64;&#105;ntecture&#46;io](mailto&#58;&#115;e&#99;u&#114;%69&#116;y&#64;&#105;nt&#101;&#99;t&#117;re&#46;i&#111;).